 What’s better than Everclear for cleaning electronics

 There are several things you can pick up at a decent hardware or home-improvement store that will clean electronics as well as Everclear, if not better.
 They’re also cheaper and legal to buy even if you’re still a teenager.
-The best is electrical contact cleaner, but you can also use denatured alcohol or mineral spirits.
+The best is electrical contact cleaner, but you can also use denatured alcohol of 190 proof or mineral spirits.

 I’ve also been known to rub down the contacts with a dollar bill.
 U.S. money is just abrasive enough to thoroughly clean dirt and corrosion off the contacts without removing metal.
 I’ll frequently follow up with a solvent, but often rubbing the contacts down with a dollar bill does a good enough job–and the solvent won’t remove the oxidation.
 So the solvent only handles half of the problem.
 You can’t beat the dollar bill trick for cost effectiveness.
 The bill may be a bit dirty afterward but it’s still perfectly spendable.